 My boyfriend, Scott, and I were actually already living together when we decided to live together.
 Confusing, I know.
 But, we were living together as friends in a group house for about a year before we started dating.
 Then about a year after that, decided we wanted to live together just the two of us.

-By the time we were apartment hunting, I felt like we had a lot of important conversations that properly prepared us for the transition, and so I wanted to share some of the ones I thought were worth having!
+By the time we were apartment hunting, I felt like we had a lot of important conversations that properly prepared us for the transition and there were some clear signs we were ready to move in together.